-Please note that some SFU buildings are not wired for fob access may be restricted to authorized SFU personnel only.
+Some SFU buildings are not wired for fob access and may be restricted to authorized SFU personnel only.
 For more information on how to gain access to specific buildings on campus, please visit the Campus Public Safety website.

 The Library remains open, providing virtual service and electronic collections while our physical library buildings on campuses are closed.
 Rich collections of online journals, e-books and databases are available by searching the SFU Library Catalogue and filtering results to "Full text online," or using the online resources only option.
 Virtual research help, consultations through the Student Learning Commons and Research Commons, and remote library instruction workshops are also available.

-As the province and SFU move into Phase 2 of BC’s recovery plan, we are working to gradually restore in-person services.
+As guidelines from the Province are being updated, we are gradually restoring in-person services, beginning with mediated access to the Library's physical collections.
 SFU faculty, staff, and students can now place requests for print books, to be picked up through our contactless pick-up service at Bennett Library (SFU Burnaby), and place requests for scans of book chapters, to be delivered by email.
 More information and updates are available online at https://www.lib.sfu.ca/about/covid-19.
 If you have additional questions, please contact us at firstname.lastname@example.org.